 Because of its meringue beginning (whipped egg whites and sugar), the Swiss meringue buttercream has a beautiful silky feel and a shiny exterior.
 It holds up very well and pipes like a dream.
 If you see a cupcake on my site, it has this frosting on it.

-The caveat is that you’ll never truly get a real bright white color.
+The caveat is that you’ll never truly get a really bright white color.
 Butter is yellow and even if it lightens up during the beating, it still retains a very slight yellow tint.
-To the naked eye it looks white, unless you have store bought bright white frosting to compare it to.
-But try a scoop of that so-close-to-white buttercream and a scoop of that store bought brilliant white frosting and you’ll discover that you’re perfectly happy with so-close-to-white.
+To the naked eye, it looks white unless you have store-bought bright white frosting to compare it to.
+But try a scoop of that so-close-to-white buttercream and a scoop of that store-bought brilliant white frosting and you’ll discover that you’re perfectly happy with so-close-to-white.